Azure/Industrial-IoT/docs/opc-publisher/readme.md

 Option of the node entry.
 The behavior can be set to watch dog behavior with Last Known Value (`WatchdogLKV`, which is the default) or Last Known Good (`WatchdogLKG`) semantics.
 A last known good value has either a status code of `Good` or a valid value (!= Null) and not a bad status code (which covers other Good or Uncertain status codes).
 Bad values are not causing heartbeat messages in LKG mode.
 A continuous periodic sending of the last known value (`PeriodicLKV`) or last good value (`PeriodicLKG`) can also be selected.

-The hearbeat behavior `WatchdogLKVDiagnosticsOnly` is special, it allows you to log heartbeat in the diagnostics output without sending heartbeats as part of the outgoing messages.
+The heartbeat behavior `WatchdogLKVDiagnosticsOnly` is special, it allows you to log heartbeat in the diagnostics output without sending heartbeats as part of the outgoing messages.

 ##### Timestamps